xdevplatform/account-activity-dashboard/README.md

 	npm install
 	```

 3. Create a new `config.json` file based on `config.sample.json` and fill in your Twitter keys, tokens and webhook environment name.
 Twitter keys and access tokens are found on your app page on [apps.twitter.com](https://apps.twitter.com/).
-The basic auth properties can be anything you want and are used for basic password protection to access the web apps UI.
+The basic auth properties can be anything you want, and are used for basic password protection to access the web apps UI.

 4. Run locally: